yelsharawy/CybersecurityFinalProject/WORKLOG.md

 Yusuf: From home (because I was absent), I prepared the skeleton code for the last parts of the algorithm.
 I also helped Angela understand the significance of a collision method being found for a hash algorithm.

 Angela: I researched history of SHA algorithms to provide some context in our presentation slides and finished the compression function by filling in Yusuf's skeleton code.

+05/24/2022

+We finished the algorithm and made sure it worked even with multiple chunks.
+We spent the period doing research on the reasoning behind the SHA-256 algorithm (which was not an easy question to answer).
+We also brainstormed ideas on how we could extend our tool, what kind of presentation we would give, and what homework we could assign to the students.
+Ideas that came up included "customization" with different constants, extending it into a hashcat-like program (only for SHA), and telling the students to brute force a hash using our own short password list.